hexydec/agentzero/README.md

 $az = \hexydec\agentzero\agentzero::parse($_SERVER['HTTP_USER_AGENT'], $hints);
 ```

-Note that by using the `Accept-CH` header, you may receive client hints on subsequent requests, if you need the client hints on first call, use the `Critical-CH` header instead.
+Note that by using the `Accept-CH` header, you may receive client hints on subsequent requests, if you need the client hints on first call, use the `Critical-CH` header instead (Warning: This will cause an extra round trip as the browser must re-request the first page).

 ### Browser Versions